message/iata/CZ.md

 - passengers younger than 12 years.
 3. Passengers must complete a "Passenger Locator Form" before boarding.
 The form can be found at <a href="http://www.prijezdovyformular.cz/">http://www.prijezdovyformular.cz/</a>
 - This does not apply to:
-- until 26 October 2021, passengers younger than 6 years;
-- effective 27 October 2021, passengers younger than 12 years;
+- passengers younger than 12 years;
 - nationals of Czechia with a service passport traveling on duty for a maximum stay of 72 hours;
 - passengers with a diplomatic passport traveling on duty for a maximum stay of 72 hours.
 4. Passengers could be subject to a COVID-19 test upon arrival and quarantine.